WilliamHobeika/react-users-api/README.md

 # React Pagination App

-This is a simple React application built with Vite and Material-UI that fetches data from a mock API and displays it with pagination.
+This is a React application built with Vite and Material-UI that fetches data from a mock API and displays it with pagination, searching and sorting.

 ## Tech Stack